 Computers & WiFi

-The Jesup has six computers available for public use at no charge.
+The Jesup has four computers available for public use at no charge.
 Just come to the front desk and sign up for a 30-minute session.
 If you’d like to extend your session, check with library staff at the front desk.
 You can print from any of our computers: black-and-white copies cost 20 cents per page and color copies cost 50 cents per page.
 If you prefer to use your own laptop, tablet or phone, the Jesup offers free WiFi that is accessible throughout the building.

 Concerts & Dances